Gucci: Controversies

 In April 2016, the UK's Advertising Standards Authority banned a Gucci online video ad because it starred an "unhealthily thin" model.

-In February 2019, Gucci removed a black balaclava sweater with a rollup collar and a cut-out red-lipped mouth from its shelves after it had been compared to a blackface costume.
-Alessandro Michele responded that his inspiration came from the flamboyant Leigh Bowery but apologized for the way it had been interpreted.
+In February 2019, Gucci removed a black balaclava sweater with a rollup collar and a cut-out red-lipped mouth from its shelves after it had been compared to a blackface costume (Michele was inspired by Leigh Bowery but still apologized).
 To address this issue, Gucci launched the 'Gucci North America Changemakers Scholarship' program dedicated to foster diversity within the fashion industry with a $5-million annual fund to support non-profits and community-based programs involved with "the African-American community and communities of color at-large".
-In May 2019, the Sikhs community in India criticized Gucci's cultural appropriation of a religious item when the Italian brand commercialized turbans at $800 apiece.
-In July 2019, Gucci appointed a Global Head of Diversity to address the brand's latest issues with cultural diversity.
-In October 2019, Gucci launched a $1.5-million scholarship program for US students traditionally underrepresented in the fashion industry.
+Two months later, the Sikh community in India criticized Gucci's cultural appropriation of a religious item when the Italian brand commercialized turbans at $800 apiece.
+Gucci appointed a Global Head of Diversity to address the brand's latest issues with cultural diversity and launched a $1.5-million scholarship program for US students traditionally underrepresented in the fashion industry.

-In May 2019, Kering agreed to pay a $1.25-billion tax settlement with the Italian fiscal authorities following Gucci's tax irregularities during the 2011-2017 fiscal periods.
+In 2019, Kering agreed to pay a $1.25 billion tax settlement in Italy following Gucci's 2011–2017 tax irregularities.

-During a September 2019 show that resembled a défilé of mental patients, catwalk model Ayesha Tan Jones held up their hands-on which "mental health is not fashion" was written, a reaction to the brand's inappropriate commercial use of the imagery of mental illness.
+During a September 2019 show that mimicked a défilé of mental patients, catwalk model Ayesha Tan Jones held up her hands on which "mental health is not fashion" was written, a reaction to the brand's inappropriate commercial use of the imagery of mental illness.

+In November 2023, in response to Gucci's October decision to move 153 of 219 design employees from Rome to Milan by March 2024, 50 employees went on a one-day strike in the first industrial action against the company in its 102-year history.
+Trade union representatives said the workers intended to protest throughout the month of November 2023.

+In 2025, Gucci was the target of a lawsuit from PETA (People for the Ethical Treatment for Animals), who had found that pythons used for Gucci products were killed using inhumane methods, such as bludgeoning or inflating with water.

+In October 2025, Gucci was fined 119.7 million euros by the European Commission for engaging in anti-competitive behavior, with Gucci allegedly conspiring with luxury brands Chloé and Loewe to engage in price fixing that led to higher prices for consumers in violation of EU competition rules.